Euroepan IAQ research project

-Smart air quality monitoring to improve public health research in Europe
+Smart air quality monitoring to improve public health research in Europe.

 Spain, the Netherlands, Norway, Poland, Austria